 There have been a few fancy coloured diamonds in the news recently, with engagement rings and newly discovered stones creating a buzz about diamonds that are other than white.
-It’s a happy coincidence that Ethica Diamonds have also got a delightful coloured diamond in our offices at the moment!
+It’s a happy coincidence that Ethica Diamonds have also got a delightful coloured stone in our offices at the moment!
 Ours is pink, so this blog is about pink diamonds.
 It is possible to create lab-grown diamonds of other colours, so we’ll investigate those another time.

 Coloured mined diamonds are anomalies.
 They crop up occasionally, in certain areas where the conditions for their creation existed millennia ago, and are very rare.
 There isn’t even any certainty about what causes pink diamonds – the current theory is that extreme pressure (in addition to the pressure that creates diamonds in the first place) is responsible; perhaps a seismic shock.
 But no-one really knows.